 Alongside Kalapaki Bay and an exceptional golf course, you won’t have to go far to keep yourself busy at Royal Sonesta.
 Just minutes from Lihue Airport, this resort comes with luxurious rooms with plenty of natural light.
 Enjoy the fitness center, spa, or dine at one of the five restaurants serving international cuisine.

-✓ Top area to stay in Kauai for outdoor adventure
+✓ Top area in Kauai for outdoor adventure

 Although the West Side is home to some of the top tourist attractions in Kauai, few visitors choose to spend their nights on this part of the Hawaiian island.
 There are few restaurants and limited accommodation options, including only a small handful of resorts and family-friendly hotels.
 Staying in this part of the island can also make it difficult to embark on day trips to the other coasts.

-Now, for those we haven’t scared off, you’ll enjoy the quietest region in Kauai with two of the island’s most spectacular sights.
-From the West Side, visitors will have easy access to the incredible Waimea Canyon.
+Now, for those we haven’t scared off: In choosing the West Side on your quest for where to stay in Kauai, you’ll enjoy the island’s quietest region with two of its most spectacular sights.
+From here, visitors will have easy access to the incredible Waimea Canyon.
 From the deep valley, the burnt orange canyon rises to the heavens before being coated in a vast green jungle.

 Some of the best views of the “Grand Canyon of the Pacific” can be enjoyed in Koke’e State Park.
 Here, some of Kauai’s best hiking trails take you to the canyon’s edge and further into the rainforest.